xl-solutions/hiring/python/solution/README.md

 - Change the database system for one production-ready, with more features and more robust, like PostgreSQL;
 - Fix the [Data Modeling](#data-modeling), spliting the `Product Model` in more entities (i.e. Manufacturer could be its own entity, as well as Carrier Plan Type);
 - Improve error handling on `BulkStock.update_stock_db()` method (actually improve the entire method);
-- Continue developing tests and start acceptances tests
+- Continue developing tests including acceptances tests

 [pipenv installation]: https://github.com/pypa/pipenv#installation
 [Pipenv]: https://github.com/pypa/pipenv